Alokendra/cell_volume_and_aneuploidy/README.md

 provides an interactive front-end to the model through a [Jupyter Notebook](https://jupyter.org).

+## Cloning

+This repository data files are maintained using [git-lfs](https://github.com/git-lfs/git-lfs).
+In order to clone this from command line `git-lfs` needs to be installed in the target system.
+The latest binary for linux can be obtained from [here](https://github.com/git-lfs/git-lfs/releases/download/v2.11.0/git-lfs-linux-amd64-v2.11.0.tar.gz).
+After unpacking, simply run the `install.sh` script provided.
+After installation the repository can be cloned normally.

 ## Installation

 To install and view the jupyter notebook create a copy of the